-Cheseto, a 28-year-old Kenyan who ran to the NCAA Division II West Region cross-country championships in 2009 and 2010, lost both feet above the ankle on Thursday, according to a statement released by the University of Alaska Anchorage.
+Cheseto, a 28-year-old Kenyan who was the NCAA Division II West Region cross-country men's champion in 2009 and 2010, lost both feet above the ankle on Thursday, according to a statement released by the University of Alaska Anchorage.

 In the statement, Cheseto thanked those who participated in a massive, almost city-wide search of trails and streets.

 "As some may know, I've been going through a lot of personal issues," Cheseto said.
 "While I am still recovering -- both physically and emotionally -- I will do my very best to give back to the community that has helped me so much and to my home country, Kenya.

 "I sincerely apologize for any problems that I might have caused."